bitraker/SteelSeriesScreenSync/README.md

 ## Known issues
 1. Compiled code is relatively large.
 Perhaps the size of it can be reduced.
 2. Sometimes the app triggers the SteelSeries built-in DDoS protection.
-Even though the app is not that rough on steelseries.
-However I'm looking into adjusting some timers, to see if this will mitigate.
-Also, I have received no reports of this issue, so maybe it's a local problem for me.
 Unfortunately SteelSeries does not document, what makes it trigger other than "too many events".
 You can find it in the application.log if it happens.

 ## Release notes
 ### v0.2
 - Added functionality to minimize application to system tray.
 This setting will be remembered, so the app automatically starts in tray, if setting is enabled.
 - Improved stability
 - Improved logging

+### v0.3
+- Fixed an unhandled error, where if, code was unable to sample an image from screen (ie) when switching game resolution.
+It would crash and stop changing colors.